-Your Primary Playlist is an interview-style show that breaks down the major issues facing our country and what to expect from this presidential election.
-Every week join Host Emily Tisch Sussman, a veteran of political campaigns and issue advocacy, to talk issue by issue, candidate by candidate, with the women who know them best.
-With guests including Speaker Nancy Pelosi and Cecile Richards, Emily will offer a comprehensive primer on what you need to know to feel ready to cast your ballot, granting behind-the-scenes access to the activism, movements, people, and research that have brought these issues to the forefront of this election.
+Your Primary Playlist is an interview-style show that breaks down the major issues facing our country, how to define “electability,” and what to expect from this presidential election.
+Every week join Host Emily Tisch Sussman, a veteran of political campaigns and issue advocacy, to talk issue by issue, candidate by candidate, and state by state with the women who know them best.
+With guests including Speaker Nancy Pelosi, Hillary Clinton, Stacey Abrams, and Cecile Richards, Emily offers a comprehensive primer on what you need to know to feel ready to cast your ballot, granting behind-the-scenes access to the activism, movements, people, and research that have brought these issues to the forefront of this election.

 In this episode, Emily sets the scene by chatting with Speaker Nancy Pelosi on the present and future of the Democratic party, the main issues at stake this election cycle, and how Democrats can succeed.
 Plus, what music does Speaker Pelosi jam out to in her free time?